 annually renewable fuel,

-barn, garage, shop - and yes, your greenhouse
+your home, barn, garage, shop - and even your

 and high tunnels give vegetable

 in the spring and protect against cold